Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Results

 The ranking from the ChatGPT pairwise comparisons is an overall wealth ranking of the DHS sites, not the actual wealth index value.
 All evaluations are therefore based on ranking or grouping performances.
 The ChatGPT rankings are compared to a CNN-based estimation and a Random Forest estimator that uses image features that have been coded by domain experts.
 The CNN reflects the state-of-the-art in estimating wealth from satellite images.
 The Random Forest reflects the performance of a domain expert in detecting relevant features and wealth estimation from this.

 Figure~\ref{fig:rank_plots} illustrates ChatGPT's ranking performance and the ranking performance by the CNN model.
 The Spearman's rank correlation is $\rho = 0.78$ for the CNN and $\rho = 0.56$ for the ChatGPT rank.
+From a development perspective, this level of agreement suggests that our approach, while being far more explainable, may be suitable for coarse-grained prioritization or screening tasks rather than precise poverty estimation.

-If the predicted wealth index values are used for the CNN and compared to the actual wealth index, then the Pearson correlation is $r = 0.85$, and the coefficient of determination is $R^2 = 0.71$, which compare favorably to those reported by Jean et al.~\cite{JeanEtAl2016} for Tanzania (in the Supplementary material).
+If the predicted wealth index values are used for the CNN and compared to the actual wealth index, then the Pearson correlation is $r = 0.85$, and the coefficient of determination is $R^2 = 0.72$, which compares favorably to those reported by Jean et al.~\cite{JeanEtAl2016} for Tanzania (in the Supplementary material).
 Figure \ref{fig:rank_plots_figs} shows the scatter plot for the ChatGPT ranking versus the ranked true wealth, the same as in Figure \ref{fig:rank_plots}, with added images for a small selection of ranking data points.
 The selection represents images where ChatGPT agrees well with the HV271 ranking (lower left and top right), but also where they fully disagree (top left and lower right).

-Table~\ref{tab:rank_corr_and_mcc} shows the Spearman's rank correlation and the quintile MCC for the ChatGPT rank, comparing it to the two reference models; the CNN and the Random Forest.
-It is clear that the CNN based wealth prediction is the best.
+Table~\ref{tab:rank_corr_and_mcc} shows the Spearman's rank correlation and the quintile MCC for the ChatGPT rank, comparing it to the two reference models: the CNN and the Random Forest.
+It is clear that the CNN-based wealth prediction is the best.
 However, the ChatGPT rank is equal in quality to the Random Forest model based on features identified by domain experts in the satellite images.
 The standard deviations for the rank correlation results are approximately 0.03, and the standard deviations for the MCC results are approximately 0.03.
 The ChatGPT and the Random Forest results are not significantly different.
 The two bottom rows are provided for reference.
-The ``V191'' row shows the correlation and match between two true values: wealth estimated on household and on individual level (see Section \ref{DHSinfo}), and represents an upper limit for the result.
+The ``V191'' row shows the correlation and match between two true values: wealth estimated on the household and on the individual level (see Section \ref{DHSinfo}), and represents an upper limit for the result.
 The ``Random guess'' row shows the average performance when 10,000 random guesses are made on the wealth index for each DHS cluster.